 Custom browsing settings are among the fundamentals of user-friendly Internet navigation.
 Ideally, you define the preferences once and enjoy the seamless online experience further on.
 Cybercriminals, though, have got a twisted perspective in this regard.
 Some of their troublemaking contrivances bypass the admin permission stage and modify the most important defaults in web browsers installed on a contaminated host.
 That’s exactly what the Bing redirect virus does to a Mac.
 It reroutes all searches entered by the victim to bing.com.
 In other words, every time you try to look up a keyword or phrase via, say, Google or Yahoo!, a stealth script is invoked that changes the destination page to Bing search results.

 The Mac users who are confronted with this brain-twisting scenario can’t seem to revert to the right configuration by commonplace means.
 Getting to the custom settings pane in Safari, Chrome or Firefox and typing the preferred engine’s URL – or selecting the desired provider on the list – turns out to be a no-go.
-At least, the “repair” stay in effect beyond the next browser startup event.
+At least, the “repair” won't stay in effect beyond the next browser startup event.
 The explanation for this is trivial.
 The Bing redirect virus continues to run in the background and will be altering the preset in an iterative fashion.
 Therefore, it’s not until you spot the culprit and obliterate it that the problem will be solved.
 Speaking of the e-perpetrators’ motivation, it’s entirely a matter of traffic monetization.
 They leverage the infection to obtain and maintain control of the victim’s browsing routine.
 By partnering with merchants and advertisers, the virus authors benefit from every unique page hit.
 The shady business model may boil down to pay per visit, pay per click – you name it.

 It’s noteworthy that, although the core applications in these setup clients vary, all of these occurrences have one common denominator.
 They are downloaded from fishy dubious websites promoting uncertified or cracked versions of popular utilities.
+The attack may also be backed by a clickbait campaign or other form of malvertising surreptitiously injected into legit sites.
 Furthermore, it’s quite likely that the actual name of the adware is Genieo – that’s a notorious malvertising entity wreaking havoc in the Mac world for years.

-The key point regarding the Bing redirect virus is that the issue won’t vanish on its own.
-No browser update or regular manual reconfiguring will take care of the infection.
-Under the circumstances, the only viable countermeasure is to get rid of the malicious code proper, reset the affected browsers to their original state and then adjust them to your likes again.
+To circumvent software notarization restrictions enforced by Apple, the authors of the underlying malicious app have masterminded a scheme that involves valid digital certificates.
+Because the malware is code-signed, the Gatekeeper system component doesn’t give users a heads-up about it.
+Under the circumstances, the only viable countermeasure is to get rid of the malicious code proper, reset the affected browsers to their original state and then adjust them to your liking again.
 The how-to’s below cover all of these steps in detail.

 Bing redirect virus manual removal for Mac